Chart Color Schemes

 Educational attainment in Darling Heights aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 28.2%, surpassing the Rest of Qld average of 20.6% and the SA3 area average of 23.1%.
+The area's educational profile is notable regionally, with university qualification rates at 28.2% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA3 area average of 23.1%.
 Bachelor degrees are most prevalent at 17.8%, followed by postgraduate qualifications (8.1%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 33.6% of residents aged 15+ holding such qualifications, including advanced diplomas (10.0%) and certificates (23.6%).
+Vocational credentials are also prominent, with 33.6% of residents aged 15+ holding them – advanced diplomas account for 10.0% and certificates for 23.6%.

-Educational participation is high, with 33.8% of residents currently enrolled in formal education, comprising 10.1% in primary, 9.4% in tertiary, and 7.3% in secondary education.
+Educational participation is high, with 33.8% of residents currently enrolled in formal education.
+This includes 10.1% in primary education, 9.4% in tertiary education, and 7.3% pursuing secondary education.

 Frequently Asked Questions - Education